MughniWibisono/os212/index.md

 # WELCOME TO MY PAGE ! #

 Hi!
-I'm Mughni Wibisono, I'm an international computer science student in Universitas Indonesia.
+I'm Mughni Wibisono, I'm an international computer science student at Universitas Indonesia.

 I know it's not much, but this is my GitHub page so feel free to explore around !